-All of the inputs to the HOMER analysis are presented in Appendix A.
+All of the inputs to the HOMER analysis are presented in the Appendix, which also presents charts for wind power density on all islands plus wind speeds for Maui County.

-Molokai Electric Power System
+3. Molokai Power System

 The Molokai power system consists of nine diesel-fueled reciprocating engines and one combustion turbine.
 The three newest and most efficient diesel units produce 96% of the total energy for the island.
 The other units are considerably older and less efficient, and are solely used for backup power.
 For this analysis, only the three main units were considered.